jcarlos-prieto/niliBOX/resources/API.md

 ### Audio subsystem
 The audio subsystem handles the audio devices.<br>
 Every audio device can be identified in 3 different ways:
-- *Device name*: A string that identifies an audio device available in the system</li>
+- *Device name*: A string that identifies an audio device available in the system
-- *Device id*: An integer identifying an audio device that has been open and can be used for input/output operations</li>
+- *Device id*: An integer identifying an audio device that has been open and can be used for input/output operations
-- *Description*: A string providing a readable name for the audio device</li>
+- *Description*: A string providing a readable name for the audio device

 When an audio device is open, a parameter <i>mode</i> must be provided.
 The <i>mode</i> is composed by a list of values separated by commas in the format <i>"samplerate,samplingbits,compressedbits"</i>.
 This is the meaning of each value:
 - *samplerate*: Integer - Audio rate in samples per second.
-The standard values are 8000, 11020, 16000, 22040, 32000, 44080 and 48000</li>
+The standard values are 8000, 11020, 16000, 22040, 32000, 44080 and 48000
 - *samplingbits*: Integer - Number of bits per sample.
-It can be 8 (unsigned), 16 (signed) or 32 (float)</li>
+It can be 8 (unsigned), 16 (signed) or 32 (float)
 - *compressedbits*: Integer - The audio can be open in compressed mode.
 In this case, the audio will be compressed before sending it from server to client and viceversa and uncompressed at destination.
-The possible values are 8 and 16 bits</li>
+The possible values are 8 and 16 bits

 An audio device can be a physical device but also a virtual input audio device.
 The vitual input devices are created when a module has audio output capabilities.
 In this way, the output of a module can be used as input for anoher module.<br>